 And I learned a few things.
 One of them is that repeating something over and over in a variety of ways is not necessarily persuasive.
-Another is that hammering the negative aspects of various candidates might be effective campaigning — I’m not actually convinced that it is — but it’s certainly not something that inspires me to go out and make the world a better place.
+Another is that hammering the negative aspects of various candidates might be effective campaigning — I’m not actually convinced that it is — but it’s certainly not something that inspires me to go out and vote for something.

 Perhaps the most significant thing I learned is that my frustration with Facebook had a lot to do with me and how I was using it.
 I had clicked “like” on too many pages.
 I had joined too many groups.
 I had shared too much information.
 I was following, liking and commenting on too much negative crap in my news feed, especially relating to the current administration and its supporters.

-After cleaning out almost all of my old profile content and changing some important security settings, I decided that for my sake and yours, I was going to lead by example in one very specific way.
+After cleaning out almost all of my old profile content and changing some important security settings, I decided that I was going to lead by example in one very specific way.
 On Presidents Day I declared my Facebook page as a Trump free zone (TFZ).
-I’m not giving any more virtual ink to that individual.
-And to encourage others to do likewise, I’ve stopped responding to many things that I wouldn’t post myself, starting with anything that would violate the TFZ.
+I wasn’t going to give any more virtual ink to that individual.
+And to encourage others to do likewise, I stopped responding to many things that I wouldn’t post myself, starting with anything that would violate the TFZ.